4l3xBB/Cyb3rBook/content/000 INBOX/GLOBS.md

 - `Globbing` → Does not undergoes word splitting cause happens after it.
 So there's no need to worry about pathnames which contains control chars or others

-Note that **Globbing** is useful to get a list of unhidden files on a specific directory, but, it has some limitations to overcome like empty matches, symlinks, recursive search (`globstar`)
+Note that **Globbing** is useful to get a list of unhidden files on a specific directory, but, it has some limitations to overcome like empty matches (`nullglob`), symlinks, non-recursive search  (`globstar`) and hidden files (`dotglob`)

 To deal with above aspects, it'd be more feasible to make use of `find` binary

-- `Find` → It has several features to perform advanced and recursive searchs on a specific path
+- `Find` → It has several features to perform advanced and recursive searchs on a specific path given certain criteria

 ##### Globbing